gowon-bot/gowon/README.md

 - `help`, list all commands, or display help about a certain command
 - `cover`, shows the cover of an album
 - `partytime`, counts down
+- `amiscrobbling`, shows you if you are scrobbling or not
+- `randomsong`, picks a random song from the signed in users
 - Account
   - `login`, logs you in
   - `logout`, logs you out
   - `whoami`, shows who you're logged in as
   - `lastfm`, links to the lastfm page of a user
+  - `lastfm2discord`, looksup a discord user based on their last.fm username
 - Crowns
   - `check`, checks a crown
   - `checkmany`, checks multiple crowns at once